 Real food is fundamentally balanced.

 Real food is fundamentally balanced.
-It includes foods from plant origin like watercress, strawberries, lentils, spelt and olive oil as well as foods from animal origin like yogurt, eggs, broth, ghee, meat and fish.
+It includes foods from plant origin like watercress, strawberries, lentils, spelt, and olive oil as well as foods from animal origin like yogurt, eggs, broth, ghee, meat, and fish.
 Both foods that originate from plants and those that originate from animals provide essential micronutrients.
-Some nutrients are only found in plant foods and other nutrients are only found in animal foods which is why a balance of both plant and animal foods, which is why a balanced, nonrestrictive and inclusive approach to eating supports your health the best.
+Some nutrients are only found in plant foods and other nutrients are only found in animal foods which is why a balance of both plant and animal foods, which is why a balanced, non-restrictive, and inclusive approach to eating supports your health best.

 Real foods are minimally processed and traditionally prepared.